 Exploring the nutritional power of maitake mushrooms

-Maitake mushrooms have been native to Japan for centuries, but they are quite rare and not easy to find, even in the deep mountains.
-Due to their scarcity, they were once so valuable that they could be exchanged for an equal weight of silver.
+Maitake mushrooms are native to Japan and have been valued for centuries, but they were once quite rare and difficult to find, even deep in the mountains.
+Although advances in cultivation techniques have made them widely available today, they were once so valuable that they could be exchanged for their weight in silver.

-The reason for this high value lies in the fact that maitake is known to improve overall well-being.
-They mainly contain the following nutrients:
+The reason for this high value lies not only in their rarity but also in their reputation for promoting overall well-being.
+They provide the following key nutrients:

 - Vitamin B2